puzzmo-com/blog.puzzmo.com/content/posts/2024/07/22/hints-v2/index.md

 Elsewhere in the same puzzle, Rebecca's `LIN` clue is "`Moana" songwriter ___-Manuel Miranda`.
 Matthew's hint is `Name hidden in the phrase "artificial intelligence"`, which avoids the need to know this particular celebrity by instead presenting a lexical problem for the solver to figure out.

-Our hints are written and edited with care and for the purpose of helping the solver who requests one.
-Zach likes to describe hints as similar to a smart friend who's looking over your shoulder giving you a nudge in the right direction.
-We want you to use them!
+Our hints are written and edited with care and presented inline so that players who want help will not only figure out the answer that goes in the grid, but also understand and appreciate the wording of the original clue.
+Zach believes that it is this second part — understanding the original clue — that provides players a more approachable on-ramp to learning the language of crosswords.
+In short: we want you to use the hints!

 ### v1: Time penalties